ceph/ceph/doc/dev/osd_internals/erasure_coding.rst

 longest tail to be the authoritative log.
 This is fine because we aren't generally able to roll operations on the other replicas forward or backwards, instead relying on our ability to re-replicate divergent objects.
-With the write approach discussed in the prevous section, however, the erasure coded backend will rely on being able to roll back divergent operations since we may not be able to re-replicate divergent objects.
+With the write approach discussed in the previous section, however, the erasure coded backend will rely on being able to roll back divergent operations since we may not be able to re-replicate divergent objects.
 Thus, we must choose the *oldest* last_update from